magenta-aps/osdatascanner/docs/roles.md

-These objects are usually created and updated by automatically importing them from external directory systems, but you can also create your own from within OS2datascanner -- or add some extras on top of an imported directory.
+These objects are usually created and updated by automatically importing them from external directory systems, but you can also create your own from within OSdatascanner -- or add some extras on top of an imported directory.

 ## Roles

-OS2datascanner uses a simplified form of [Role-Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control) to determine what functions a user should have access to.
+OSdatascanner uses a simplified form of [Role-Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control) to determine what functions a user should have access to.

 Roles are assigned through the `Position` object.
 Each `Position` specifies a